resgroup/customer-tests-excel/README.md

 Click "Deploy" on the relevant AppVeyor build if you have access to it.

-Otherwise, `nuget pack` in root directory, then push .nupkg to a feed
+Otherwise, `nuget pack CustomerTestsExcel.csproj -build` in root directory, then push .nupkg to a feed